OpenSource-IITGn/metaiitgn/README.md

 ## How to add a webpage

-1. Follow the first 3 steps mentioned above
+1. Follow the first 3 steps mentioned above.
 2. The folder (containing the clone) in a code editor, eg. VS Code
 3. Open the docs folder
 4. Create an md file with the appropriate name, eg. `academics_branches.md`